50 Practical Tips for Non-Teaching Staff Development

 26. Use job aids as the bridge between learning and performance

-Checklists, templates, decision trees, system guides, escalation maps, service standards, email templates, and phone scripts are not nice extras.
-They are powerful tools that translate learning into daily work.
+Checklists, templates, decision trees, system guides, escalation maps, service standards, email templates, and phone scripts translate learning into daily work.
 PD without tools is information without application.

 27. Provide reference materials for after the session

-People complain about no handouts and no learning resources they can use later.
-In a school context, provide searchable, maintained resources.
-A shared drive, a knowledge base, a binder at the front desk, a laminated quick reference card.
+Provide searchable, maintained resources: a shared drive, a knowledge base, a binder at the front desk, a laminated quick reference card.
 Access in the moment matters.
+People cannot apply what they cannot find.

 28. Teach documentation standards as a core skill